 It’s fair to say I’m passionate about online counselling and supervision and have a will to see it developed within an ethical framework.
 I’m genuinely delighted to have the opportunity to work with new and returning students.
 I love “light bulb” moments and the new and creative ideas the students bring to the work.
 It is ever-changing.
-My focus is marketing and media although the Directorate confers on everything so all our voices are heard.
+My focus as a Director is marketing and media although in ensuring the whole team has an effective work-life balance I can find myself doing something completely different which keeps me on my toes.

-When not working I can be found with family or friends, on my bike (which involves eating a lot of cake) or crocheting in my caravan.
-Please get in touch if you have questions, ideas or want to chat something through.
-It’s an exciting time and we are in it together.
-Contact me on email@example.com
+When not working I can be found with family or friends, on my bike in the sun (which involves eating a lot of cake) and currently tracing my family tree.

 I’m an Accredited Therapist with the British Association of Counselling and Psychotherapy www.bacp.co.uk and a member of the Association for Counselling and Therapy Online http://www.acto-uk.org.
 I originate from a small village in southern Ireland and moved to England in the late 8o’s and currently reside in Hampshire.